 In 42 states, suppressors are perfectly legal after jumping through routine hoops like passing a background check and paying a $200 tax stamp.
 Short of living in the predictable states like California or Massachusetts—who, by the way, are under immense pressure to do away with these laws—or being a felon or illegal alien, it’s perfectly legal to own a suppressor.

 - Silencers Are Used by Criminals

 While there will be some criminal, somewhere, using a silencer, just as someone will find a way to use anything the wrong way, the ATF has no record of a silencer being used in a crime during the last 10 years by a legal owner?
-Mostly, this is because it’s just not practical—silencers aren’t really silence, and the need to register and submit to a background check dissuades most criminals.
+Mostly, this is because it’s just not practical—silencers aren’t really silent, and the need to register and submit to a background check dissuades most criminals.

 Contrary to what you see in the movies, silencers are almost explicitly used to protect hearing.
 Powerful and loud ammunition can severely damage the ears in short order to the point that gun ranges mandate the use of hearing protection.
-Suppressors just make more sense, regardless of what politicians or the media has to say.
+Suppressors just make more sense, regardless of what politicians or the media have to say.